nextcloud/documentation/developer_manual/android_library/library_installation.rst

   compile 'com.github.nextcloud:android-library:<version>'

 <version> refers to the exact version you would like to include in your application.
 This could be -SNAPSHOT for always using the latest code revision of the master branch.
-Alternatively you can also specifiy a version number which refers to a fixed release, e.g. 1.0.0. (compile 'com.github.nextcloud:android-library:1.0.0')
+Alternatively you can also specifiy a version number which refers to a fixed release, e.g. 1.0.0. (compile 'com.github.nextcloud:android-library:1.0.0').

 Add the library project to your project as a Git submodule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Basically get the code and compile it having it integrated via a Git submodule
+Basically get the code and compile it having it integrated via a Git submodule.

 Go into your own apps directory on the command line and add the Nextcloud Android library as a submodule::
   git submodule add https://github.com/nextcloud/android-library nextcloud-android-library